monogon-dev/NetMeta/README.md

 cue apply-prune ./...

 # Apply SQL migrations (work in progress - will be automated in the future)
+# Wait for all pods to be running first (kubectl get pod -w).
 kubectl exec -it chi-netmeta-netmeta-0-0-0 -- clickhouse-client -mn < schema/1_init.up.sql
 ```